connellsharp/Controlless/README.md

 ## Responding

-Then finally, an `IResponseWriter<T>` writes that object back to the HTTP stream.
+Then finally, an `IResponseWriter<T>` writes the response object back to the HTTP stream.
 For example, you could create one for validation failures.

 ```c#
 internal class ValidationFailureJsonResponseWriter : IResponseWriter<ValidationFailure>